Frequently Asked Questions

 Does the UUC have one or more listservs?

-The UUC maintains two listservs: one for communications on topics specific to the UUC, and one on broader social-concern topics.
+The UUC maintains two listservs: one for twice-weekly communications on timely topics specific to the UUC, and one to announce when our monthly newsletter is available online.

 How can members and friends contribute financially to the UUC?

 The UUC has an annual pledge drive in the Spring to raise money to support our mission (staff salaries, building mortgage payments, dues to our national organization, operating expenses like heating, cleaning, publications, etc).
 Our parent organization, the Unitarian Universalist Association, has prepared a “fair share” guide.
-People who are new to the UUC since the most recent pledge drive but would like to contribute to us should contact our administrator, who will direct your message to the correct person.
+People who are new to the UUC since the most recent pledge drive but would like to contribute to us should contact our administrator.
+You can also contribute using a credit card or via your checking account directly from our Fundraising webpage.

 Every Sunday we pass the basket for offerings.
 Many use that as a means to pay some or part of their annual pledge.
 We do not feel it appropriate to ask first-time visitors to contribute to the offering.

-Please explain how members and friends can help the UUC by using prepaid grocery gift cards.
+Please explain how members and friends can help the UUC by using prepaid grocery gift cards at Food Lion and by shopping at Kroger.